Modern Languages and Joint Schools

 The College has a particularly strong and lively tradition in these subjects and normally admits about 13 students per year for the courses involving Modern Languages.
 We welcome applications for all languages taught at Oxford and for all subject combinations.

-Queen’s is also the home of the Taylor Chair in German, currently held by Professor Ritchie Robertson.
+Queen’s is also the home of the Schwarz-Taylor Chair in German, currently held by Professor Ritchie Robertson.

 The Modern Languages course lasts four years and includes a year abroad, normally taken between the second and third years of study in Oxford (but after the first year for students reading Beginners’ Russian or a Middle Eastern language).
 Many of our students spend the year as teaching assistants in a school, but it is also possible to attend a foreign university, or to find a work placement.
 Some placements tend to be handed down from student to student, and there are exchange schemes in place with the University of Salamanca and with the Maximilianeum Stiftung in Munich.
 The College provides generous grants to assist those wishing to study abroad, or to fund attendance at language courses abroad in some cases.

 The large number of Tutorial Fellows and Lecturers, together with the native speakers appointed in French and German as Lectors, means that most major aspects of the course, both written and spoken, are taught within the College, though in some areas students will be sent to specialists elsewhere, and some language tuition is provided centrally by the faculty.
-The tutors in Modern Languages work closely with their colleagues in Classics, English, History and Philosophy to ensure that the Joint Schools function well, and the College has developed a particular reputation in English and Modern Languages that it is keen to maintain.
-In the second year all Modern Languages students are involved in a ‘Critical Reading’ seminar which encourages students to make connections across and between their subjects.
-Otherwise the variety of subjects taught is such that it is rare for any two students to be studying exactly the same permutation, and students are encouraged to pursue their own interests.
+The tutors in Modern Languages work closely with their colleagues in other subjects to ensure that all combinations function well, whether within Modern Languages or in the Joint Schools.